CodeBullet-Community/BulletBot/docs/Setup-Guides/Development/Windows-Dev-Setup-Guide.md

 }
 ```

-Note:
+!!! note

-- The Google API key and callback is only required when you want to use webhooks
+    * The Google API key and callback is only required when you want to use webhooks

 ### 7. Run Bot